 Your health care provider may suggest a 3D mammogram to investigate an unexpected growth or to help identify the source of any symptoms you may have.

 The American Society of Breast Surgeons recommends that all women over age 40 have an annual 3D mammography breast screening.
-Women with a higher-than-average risk of breast cancer should have yearly screenings starting at age 35.
+Women with a higher-than-average risk of breast cancer should start screening earlier as recommended by your health care provider.

 As 3D mammograms use many images of various layers of tissue, it makes it easier for your provider to detect unexpected growths even in dense breast tissue.